DPCN-US/www/content/about/new-hams.md

 ## What differentiates DPCN?

-DPCN allows users to focus on *who* they want to talk to, not *how* they do it.
+DPCN allows users to focus on *whom* they want to talk to, not *how* they do it.

 DPCN systems use technology designed for commercial users who are typically not as technically-minded as some amateur radio operators.
 This allows for a simpler user experience, while the technology behind it remains quite complex.